For the Greeting Card Series this year I made 12 different designs. I concentrated on making these cards with mainly just paper as the design medium.

 For each design, there’s a few basic cuts you’ll need.
 The actual card will be 4.25”x5.5” (a 8.5”x5.5” piece folded in half) with the design on a piece of 4”x5.25” white cardstock.

 I drew out my design to scale on a grid paper to help with card assembly.
-The first one is the Congratulations Card.
+The first one is the Triangle Happy Birthday Card.

 First up, the card starts with cutting the card and the white cardstock.

-Finally, paste the white cardstock to the yellow card.
+Once completely dry, glue the white cardstock to the colored paper.

 As before, stamp the text first to allow for dry time.
-Each of these rectangles are 2”x1.25”.
+This time, my guide was vertical.

-Finally, glue the ‘”hello” rectangle to the white cardstock and this to the green card.
+Finally, glue the cardstock to the orange card.

 Have fun crafting!